volkanguneri/Launch-Countdown-Timer-/README.md

 ## Installation

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine: https://github.com/volkanguneri/Launch-Countdown-Timer-.git
 2. Open the `index.html` file in your web browser to view the countdown timer.

 ## Usage